kopackiw/learning-journal/0000 Nand2Tetris/README.md

 1. In the flip-flop, the value is being "remembered" always, but in register - only when the "load" is set to 1;
 2. Flip-flop will store value only for one cycle, when register may hold it forever.

+The bit register allows to keep first state!

 #### Implementing bit register

 This is a tricky one.
 Although the specification is really simple, lack of HDL knowledge was a big problem for me again.